AI generates well-liked but templatic empathic responses: Methods

 \paragraph{Data Annotation Procedure}

 Instead of using manual human coding as in Study 1, which was infeasible for this amount of data, we instead prompted a model to serve as an automated annotator.
 We prompted \texttt{claude-sonnet-4-5-20250929} as an automatic tagger of empathy tactics (i.e., llm-as-a-judge).
+We note that LLMs have been shown to be reliable at rating complex constructs, such as judging empathy according to various evaluative frameworks \citep{kumar2026large}; here we use an LLM to annotate the presence of specific empathic language behaviors.
 We chose to use a different model than any of the response-writing models, to avoid any possible bias.
-We utilized few-shot prompting, and the full prompt is given in the Supplemental Materials.

-\textit{Few-Shot Prompting} We prompted \texttt{claude-sonnet-4-5-20250929} to perform few-shot annotation with task-specific examples and in-context demonstrations.
+We utilized few-shot prompting with task-specific examples and in-context demonstrations.
 For a given input, the model was provided with the full list of taxonomy tactic definitions, annotation rules, in-context examples, and the whole empathic response.
 We deliberately simulated the same criteria and information that human annotators followed to ensure maximal consistency between human- and model-annotated tags.

-The model is instructed to decide whether each tactic is present in the given response and where it is present (which phrase/sentence/etc.).
-At inference time, the model was given the full empathic response to serve as both contextual background and the evaluation unit.
+The model is instructed to decide whether each tactic is present in the given response and where it is present (which phrase/sentence/etc.), and was given the full empathic response to serve as both contextual background and the evaluation unit.
 It then produced labels for each section of the response it evaluated to best encompass an expression of a given tactic.
-See the full prompt in Appendix describing the definition and decision criteria for each tag.
+See the full prompt in Supplemental Materials describing the definition and decision criteria for each tag.

 \textit{Validation on Study 1 data} To validate the tagger, we first ran the tagger on the human-annotated comparison dataset containing all 593 Study 1 responses, each annotated by phrase with the 10 empathy tactics.
+The automatic tagger achieved an average token-level F1 score of .70 across all the categories (advice: 0.84, assistance: 0.91, emotional expression: 0.57, empowerment: 0.63, information: 0.62, paraphrasing: 0.74, questioning: 0.81, reappraisal, 0.45: self disclosure: 0.83, validation, 0.59)

 \paragraph{Data Analysis}